theupdateframework/python-tuf/tuf/README.md

 (root.json, targets.json, snapshot.json, and timestamp.json).
 No additional
 software is required to convert a software repository to a TUF one.
-The repository tool that generates the required TUF metadata for a software repository is the focus of this document.
-In addition, the update procedure of a TUF integration is demonstrated, and some malicious updates are attempted to show how TUF protects against these attacks.
+The repository tool that generates the required TUF metadata for a software repository is the focus of this tutorial.

+There is also separate document that [demonstrates how TUF protects against malicious updates](ATTACKS.md).

 The [repository tool](repository_tool.py) contains functions to generate all of the files needed to populate and manage a TUF repository.
 The tool may either